tytydraco/yessleep/out/The_Harbingers_Game.md

 "Randy.
 Hey.
 Look, the doctors aren't sure what's wrong.
 We're admitting Lily to the hospital temporarily.
 Just for some neurological tests... at least until she responds or blinks.
 Mom is staying with her."

-"Can you handle being home alone for a couple of days?”
+"Can you handle being there for a couple of days?
+How’s Grandma?”

 "Yeah," I said softly, swallowing the lump in my throat.
 "I'll be fine, Dad."